 The sensitivity of the latex reagent has been adjusted to yield agglutination when the level of ASO is greater than 200 IU/ml, a level determined to be indicative of disease by epidemiological and clinical studies.
 Sera with titers between 200 IU/ml and 3500 IU/ml are reactive.

-Sample Collection and Handling: Only fresh serum specimens should be used.
+Only fresh serum specimens should be used.
 Plasma must not be used since fibrinogen may cause non-specific agglutination of the latex.
 It is preferable to test samples on the same day as collected.
-Serum samples may be stored at 2-8o C for up to 48 hours prior to testing.
-If longer storage is necessary, sera should be stored frozen at -20ºC.
+Serum samples may be stored at 2-8°C for up to 48 hours prior to testing.
+If longer storage is necessary, sera should be stored frozen at -20°C.

 Materials used in the ASO Test

-- ASO Antigen: A stabilized buffered suspension of polystyrene latex particles coated with Streptolysin O and 0.1% sodium azide as preservative.
+- ASO antigen: A stabilized buffered suspension of polystyrene latex particles coated with Streptolysin O and 0.1% sodium azide as a preservative.
 Shake well prior to use.

-- ASO Positive Control: Human serum containing more than 200 IU/ml ASO and 0.1% sodium azide as preservative.
+- ASO positive control: Human serum-containing more than 200 IU/ml ASO and 0.1% sodium azide as a preservative.

-- ASO Negative Control: Human serum containing 0.1% sodium azide as preservative.
+- ASO negative control: Human serum containing 0.1% sodium azide as a preservative.

 - Sufficient disposable pipettes.